cunger/launch/notes/style-before-content/checklist.md

 ## Styling

+* When an image doesn't carry any semantics, it's bets placed as `no-repeat` background image.
 * When you have a background image (e.g. in a header), specify a suitable background color as well, so text will be visible also when the image is not loaded.

 ## Markup